What to do on Boxing Day in Sydney: 15 ideas to cure the post-Christmas blues (or a hangover)

 This iconic Sydney event sees people from around the world navigate the 638-nautical mile course in one of the most challenging yacht races there is.

 Want in on the action from the safety of dry land?
-Snag the hottest view and catch the beginning of this journey live (glass of bubbly in hand, naturally).
+Snag the hottest view and catch the beginning of this journey live.

 Pack a picnic, find yourself a postcard-perfect spot on the harbour and settle in for the afternoon.
 Our top picks include Milk Beach in fancy Vaucluse, North Head National Park in Manly or Headland Park in Mosman.